-Require re-scheduling of meetings to the immediately following Tuesday evening.
+In the event that a Public Holiday falls on the 1st, 2nd and 4th Monday of the Month, the meeting will be re-scheduled to the immediately following Tuesday evening.
 Prior advice is always given to Councillors.

 CHRISTMAS/NEW YEAR BREAK